 Mr. Viens is groSolar’s Executive Vice President of Operations and manages PV equipment procurement and logistics, as well project management in the Northeast.
 Prior to the company’s sale of its residential division, Mr. Viens oversaw the direct residential and small commercial installation operations, which constructed multiple megawatts of solar in ten states.
 Mr. Viens's commercial project management experience at groSolar has included multi-residential commercial buildings, schools, and the Air National Guard ranging in size from 100 kW to 2.3 MW.
 Prior to joining groSolar, he was Vice President of Operations and Business Development for Yankee Barn Homes, a nationally distributed post and beam home manufacturer, where he established and oversaw the installation construction division and was charged with improving overall company processes.
 Mr. Viens graduated from Keene State College with a BS in Management.

-Ms. Tachovsky joined groSolar in 2012 and currently serves as Marketing Manager.
-Prior to groSolar she worked at Yaffe & Co., Inc and several other niche business to business service/consultative organizations where she successfully designed and implemented strategic marketing missions.
-She has led teams in creating strong brands that match core competencies and has experience working as project manager in cooperation with external partners to create valuable industry resources.
-She brings to groSolar a strong background in market research, strategic planning, and team coordination.
-Ms. Tachovsky holds a Bachelor of Science in Business & Marketing from the University of Pittsburgh and is earning an MBA in Management/ Social Leadership from Loyola University Maryland.
+Ms. Tachovsky joined groSolar in 2012 as the Marketing Manager.
+Prior to groSolar she worked for niche business to business service and consultative organizations where she designed and implemented long term strategic marketing plans.
+She has led internal teams in creating strong brands that match core competencies, and managed external partnerships to create valuable shared industry resources.
+She brings to groSolar a strong background in strategic planning, corporate branding, and cross- functional project management.
+Ms. Tachovsky holds a BS in Business & Marketing from the University of Pittsburgh and is earning an MBA in Management & Social Enterprise Leadership from Loyola University Maryland.

 Jeff Wolfe, Co-Founder, Chairman of the Board of Directors